Medical IDs for Blood Clots

 Healthy blood circulation is crucial for general health and safety.
 Blood is designed to move easily throughout the body, but it must also be able to clot when an injury occurs.
 Clots can become a problem, however, when they occur inside the body, instead of responding to an external injury.

 Many conditions can cause you to be more susceptible to blood clots.
 People who are at high risk for blood clots should be very careful about their health, and wear a medical ID.
-Getting a blood clot medical ID could make all the difference in an emergency—and could even save your life.
+Getting medical ID for blood clots could make all the difference in an emergency—and could even save your life.

 A blood clot is a clump of blood.
 Typically, blood clots form when an injury occurs, as a way of stopping the flow of blood.
 Without the blood’s ability to clot, you would just keep bleeding from a cut.